Florida Pip 14 Day Rule

 An auto accident injury causes low back discomfort, pain and difficulty moving.
 Even injuries that seem minor, like a slight pain and tension in your lower back, can worsen without appropriate treatment and care.

-Back Injuries After a Car Accident Include: (please place photo below to the left of this text)
+Back Injuries After a Car Accident Include:

 - Herniated Discs

 - Pain shooting down the arms and/or legs